Membership Roll. (A-H)

 CORBYN, Reverend JOSEPH INGOLDSBY, Anamosa,

-Grandson of Private William Corbyn, Connecticut
+Grandson of Private William Corbyn, Connecticut Militia.

 (page 31)